Master’s degree students must meet the following grade point average requirements:

 Students enrolled in master's programs are required to maintain a minimum 3.0 post baccalaureate cumulative grade point average (GPA) prior to advancement to candidacy.
 Once students have advanced to candidacy, they must maintain a minimum 3.0 program GPA, which includes only coursework listed on the Petition for Advancement to Candidacy.

 Students who do not meet the above criteria will be placed on Administrative Academic Probation (AAP).
-Effective Fall 2007, students who are on AAP will be disqualified if they do not raise their respective GPA to 3.0 by the completion of the second regular semester following the semester that their GPA fell below the 3.0 minimum.
-In addition, students will be disqualified if their semester GPA falls below 3.0 in any two terms.
+Effective Fall 2007, students who are placed on AAP for any two semesters will be disqualified from the university.